selgik/Automation-project/README.md

 # Motivation
 - I don't want to do repetitive tasks.
 - Every morning before I start working, I follow certain routine.
 (Ex) connect to VPN > clock-in (record time in) > open necessary websites > set alarm to clock-out (record time out)
 - This is not only repetitive but also manual process.
-Also, I make mistakes because sometimes I forget to set the alarm resulting in clocking out late.
+And, I make mistakes because sometimes I forget to set the alarm resulting in clocking out late.
 I want my codes to do these things for me.

 ## Part1: writing codes
 - python_script.py: